Saint Paul Police Department, Minnesota

 Officer Sackett was a United States Air Force veteran and had served with the St. Paul Police Department for 18 months.
 He was survived by his wife and four children.

-The Black Panthers is a racist, radical group that professed the murders of law enforcement officers.
-Members and former members of the group were responsible for the murders of at least 15 law enforcement officers and the wounding of dozens more across the nation.
+Members and former members of the group were responsible for the murders of over 20 law enforcement officers and the wounding of dozens more across the nation.

 Bio